Sport in France: Basketball

+Horse riding

+Equestrianism is the third most popular Olympic sport in France, and the leading sport for women.

 Rugby union

 Rugby union (rugby à 15 or jeu à 15) was first introduced in the early 1870s by British residents.
 While football is much more popular nationally, rugby union is predominant in the southern half of the country, especially around Toulouse, the French Basque country and Catalonia.
 Elite French clubs participate in the domestic club competition - the Top 14.
 Clubs also compete in the European knock-out competitions, the European Rugby Champions Cup and European Rugby Challenge Cup.
 It is the seventh largest French team sport in the terms of licensed players with 360,847 licensed players (2014).
 There are 1,737 clubs in France and the number of licensed players has significantly increased over the recent years (up from 260,000 in 2000).

+Toulouse, Brive, Toulon, La Rochelle and Bordeaux Bègles won the Champions Cup.

 In 2010, the all-French final of the Heineken Cup between Toulouse and Biarritz in the Stade de France received 3.2 million viewers on France 2.
 In 2011, the final of the Top 14 gathered 4.4 million viewers on France 2 and Canal+ and the World Cup final between New Zealand and France gathered 15.4 million viewers on TF1, the highest audience on French TV since the start of the year.

 The national side is one of the tier 1 national teams.
-It competes annually in the Six Nations Championship, and won it outright 16 times.
+World number one in July 2022.
+It competes annually in the Six Nations Championship, and won it outright 18 times.
 France has been to every Rugby World Cup since its inception in 1987, and has been a runner-up on three occasions, most recently in 2011.
-France hosted the 2007 Rugby World Cup.
+France hosted the 2007 and 2023 Rugby World Cups.

+And the France national rugby sevens team became World Series champion in 2023–24.